FedRAMP In the Crosshairs?

 “We want to have economies of scale with our purchasing power and our infrastructure engineering investment across the federal government,” FedScoop reported Shedd as saying.
 “Cloud is the way to do that.
 Specific to infrastructure services, GSA leadership is thinking through what GSA’s government-wide role in cloud technology will look like, and Cloud.gov will be a part of that.”

-A GSA spokesperson confirmed to MeriTalk the accuracy of Shedd’s comments but did not have any immediate comment beyond that.
+A GSA spokesperson confirmed to MeriTalk the accuracy of Shedd’s comments, and said that despite the sharp reduction in program-directed personnel, “FedRAMP is a priority for TTS and GSA.”

+“FedRAMP is steadfast, operational, and continues to deliver value to the American taxpayer,” the spokesperson said.
+“GSA is currently working on a proposal to revamp FedRAMP to unlock more throughput.
+Increasing government adoption of modern technology in the form of cloud services is critical, and FedRAMP is essential to ensuring that happens.”

+More broadly, the spokesperson said that “GSA is recommitting itself to its founding purpose: ensuring government-wide efficiency and maximizing value for the American taxpayer.
+With this in mind, GSA is executing changes organization-wide in response to the Executive Orders of this Administration; thus, leading to a more effective and efficient government overall.”

 Critical to FedRAMP’s staying power at GSA is that the program was codified into Federal law in 2022 after a multi-year legislative campaign by Rep. Gerry Connolly, D-Va., who is now ranking member of the House Oversight and Reform Committee.